 Lemon and lime zest is gaining in popularity in recipes not only for desserts, but also for main courses.
 This tool makes it easy to create that perfectly shaped zest of citrus peel.
 It’s a neat little handheld tool with a solid handle and angled stainless steel zest cutter that works quickly to make large or small slices.
 It’s also dishwasher safe, though hand wash is recommended.

-Best Mixing Bowls: Emile Henry Ceramic Mixing Bowl Set
+Best Mixing Bowls: Nordic Ware 4-Piece Prep N Serve Mixing Bowl Set

 Best Whisk: Williams Sonoma Stainless Steel French Whisk

-The ergonomic handle and the well-crafted heavy-gauge non-reactive stainless steel make this exclusively designed Williams Sonoma French Whisk perform better than the competition.
-The handle is weighted and shaped for ease of use, and you'll be amazed by how this design change to the normal round tube handle can transform the experience of whisking by hand!
-It's also dishwasher safe for easy cleanup.
+The ergonomic handle and the well-crafted, heavy-gauge, non-reactive stainless steel make this exclusively designed Williams Sonoma French Whisk perform better than the competition.
+The handle is weighted and shaped for ease of use, and you'll be amazed by how this design change to the normal round tube handle can transform the experience of whisking by hand.
+It's also dishwasher safe.

 Best Egg Yolk Separator: Williams Sonoma Egg Yolk Separator